-You’ll spend your game moving bots from the fabricators in your Start Zone to the trucks in your Loading Zone.
+You’ll spend your game moving bots from the Fabricators in your Start Zone to the Trucks in your Loading Dock.
 Along the way, you’ll buy improvements for your factory that let you make more or better bots.

-You may ship out any bots in your trucks and get money for them.
-Take the bots you wish to ship and return them to the supply.
-Take money from the supply and put it into your Wallet based on which models of TIDYBOT you shipped:
+You may sell any bots in your Trucks and get money for them.
+Take the bots you wish to sell and return them to the supply.
+Take money from the supply based on which models of TIDYBOT you sold and put it into your Wallet:

-See the FAQ section for more on installing improvements.
+See the FAQs (page 10) section for more on installing improvements.

 Instead of installing it in your factory, drop the improvement into the Recycler (the hole in the Shop).
-Place the bots shown on its recycling value (bottom right corner) in any of the holes in your Start Zone (left).
+Place the bots shown on its recycling value (bottom right corner) in any of the holes in your Start Zone.

 Once you are satisfied you don’t want to install or recycle any more improvements, you Make Bots.

-Put 1 bot from the supply into the hole of each of your Fabricators.
-Each Fabricator shows what model of bot it makes.
+Put one bot from the supply into the center hole of each of your Fabricators.
+Each Fabricator shows in its upper right corner what kind of bot it makes.

-2-3 player games only: After rotating the shop, if only the 7-cost spot is filled, rotate a second time and put out the top “Extra” improvement in the spot that costs 7.
+2-3 player games only: If the Shop’s only improvement after rotating is in the 7-cost spot, rotate a second time and put out the next improvement from the Extras in the 7-cost spot.

-You can complete Blueprints and buy trucks and forks at any point in your turn.
-Wait until at least the second workday before you worry about them, though; the Shop has plenty to keep you busy.
+You can complete blueprints and buy Trucks and Forks at any point in your turn.
+Wait until at least the second workday before you worry about them, though; focus on the Shop during your first turn.

 Forks let you send any bots that pass through them to either exit arrow of your choice.

-A Big Truck costs ③ and can fit 2 bots.
-A Huge Truck costs ⑤ and can fit 3 bots.
-You can upgrade a Big Truck to a Huge Truck for ③.
+Big Trucks cost ③ and can fit two bots.
+Huge Trucks cost ⑤ and can fit three bots.
+You can replace a Big Truck to a Huge Truck for ③.
 Trucks are always buyable, and never change price.

-If the Blueprints are sideways (ie, if somebody completed one this workday), take both Blueprints and put them face down at the bottom of their respective piles and flip new Blueprints to replace them.
+If the blueprints are sideways (if somebody completed one this workday), put both blueprints face down at the bottom of their respective Stacks and flip new blueprints to replace them.